Split or Dubrovnik: Which Croatian City to Visit?

 If you’re a Game of Thrones fan, then you could also opt to go on a tour of filming locations within the city.

 Where Dubrovnik falls short of Split, however, is its access to day trips.
 Because of Dubrovnik’s location, it isn’t as well situated as Split as a base to explore the Dalmatian coast or beyond.
-While you can easily go on a day trip to places near Dubrovnik like Kotor and Mostar or even head out to some nearby islands, there just isn’t as much choice as you will find in Split.
+However, you can explore nearby spots like Lokrum Island and some beautiful beaches like St. Jacob’s Beach.
+This is a great way to avoid cruise ship crowds during the day!

 Where to Stay in Dubrovnik